 Water icing topping:

-- Using a teaspoon of water at a time mix with the icing sugar until a thick but easily spreadable paste is achieved.
-If too much water is added just add more sieved icing sugar.
+- Using a teaspoon of water at a time, mix with the icing sugar until a thick but easily spreadable paste is achieved.
+If too much water is added, simply add more sieved icing sugar.8 tablespoons icing sugar, 1 tablespoon water

 Jam-coconut topping:

 - Mix the jam with a teaspoon for a few seconds to make it easier to spread.
-Cover the entire surface of the fairy cake with a thin layer of jam.
+Cover the entire surface of the fairy cake with a thin layer of jam.3 tablespoons fruit jam

 Notes